HQarroum/sys-get/README.md

 #### Exposing metrics over MQTT

-The [mqtt strategy](https://github.com/HQarroum/expressify-mqtt) for Expressify uses MQTT topics to operate the communication between a `sys-get` server and a client.
+The [mqtt strategy](https://github.com/HQarroum/expressify-mqtt) for Expressify uses MQTT topics to operate the communication between `sys-get` server and a client instances.

-To start serving the `sys-get` API over the MQTT transport, run the following command.
+To start serving the `sys-get` API over an MQTT transport, run the following command.

 ```bash
 sys-get serve --use-expressify mqtt --mqtt-opts /path/to/config.json